tailorbrown/emacs-starter/README.md

 ### For coding in R and running R interactively

-R mode is automatical entered when you edit a file with the extension *.r or *.R.
+R mode is automatically entered when you edit a file with the extension *.r or *.R.
 To start the R interpreter highlight a region or put your cursor on a line of code and hit [shift-enter].
 Do the same to send more code to the interpreter.
 See emacs speaks statistics for more details: [http://ess.r-project.org/](http://ess.r-project.org/)

-Note that my version binds shift-enter rather than shift-control.
+Note that my version binds shift-enter rather than shift-control to starting the R interpreter and sending a line to the interpreter.

 ### Some departures from emacs defaults

-Things to note when you are reading documentation or surfing the web for help:
+Things to note when you are reading documentation or surfing the web for help.
+This mode differs from the emacs defaults in these ways

 * shift-enter for ess
 * [cua-mode](http://ess.r-project.org/) Windows style cut-copy-paste (`C-x, C-c, C-v`) enabled